eth-cscs/alps-gh200-reproducers/stuck-node-on-io/README.md

+# Updates

+- 18-Jan-2025
+    - The hanging behavior is clearly associated with the LNetError that appears in the output of dmesg as it shows up precisely when the process hangs.
+    - The error won't *always* appear, even for the same block size, but after at most a few attempts it will hang.
+Two tasks are more likely to reproduce the problem, but one task has been enough.
+    - The precise block size isn't the critical factor, as I have found a number of other (smaller) block sizes that also cause a hang.
+    - This seems to be very specific to capstor.
+I haven't been able to reproduce the problem on iopsstor.

 # Particular block sizes cause task to hang when writing to lustre file system

 Jobs run on the ML Platform vCluster Clariden were observed to hang when the